Learn how you can use Adobe apps to inspire engaging learning experiences and boost creativity in the classroom.

 Make middle and high school students feel welcome

 As a high school teacher, creating a classroom environment where students felt welcomed, wanted, and willing to try new and challenging things is my main goal during the first week of school.
 I want them to treat me, their peers, and themselves with respect and caring.
-Because of this, I always have three goals in mind when planning any early activities.
+Because of this, I always have three goals in mind when planning activities.

 - Does this give my students an opportunity to use their own unique voice?